Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Maser Threshold Gedanken Simulations

 \section{Maser Threshold Gedanken Simulations}

 In addition to fitting experimental data, we have used our beyond-MFA model to perform `Gedanken' simulations to better understand how variations in coupling strength might affect maser performance, namely the maser threshold.
 Here, four Gaussian distributions of varying widths (standard deviations of $\sigma(g_j)$ = 0, 0.02, 0.04, and 0.06, respectively) have been used in a 5-bin model to obtain a plot of maximum maser output (over 0.5 ms) against pumping power, $P$, as shown in Fig.~4.
-The mean coupling strength used was $\bar g=0.18$, taken from the distribution in Fig. 2.

-Fig.~4 shows that the pump power required to reach the maser threshold increases with $\sigma(g_j)$.
+The mean coupling strength used was $\bar g=0.18$, taken from the distribution in Fig. 2.\\ Fig.~4 shows that the pump power required to reach the maser threshold increases with $\sigma(g_j)$.
 Referring back to Eq.~\ref{eq:photon_number} (trivially converting from 10 to 5 bins), the time-derivative of $\langle a^\dagger a\rangle$ contains a gain and loss term.
 The losses, $-(\langle a^\dagger a \rangle - n^{th}_c)\ \kappa$, depend linearly on $\kappa$, a constant.
 The gain, $\sum_{j=1}^{J=5} i N_j g_j ( \langle a \, \sigma_j^{-} \rangle - \langle a^\dagger \, \sigma_j^{+} \rangle )$, is more complicated.
 The difference in the expectation values of the operator products depends, in turn, on the populations of X and Z, $\sigma_j^{XX}$ and $\sigma_j^{ZZ}$.
 At a given pump power $P$, each bin saturates since the population inversion is depleted by stimulated emission at the rate it is replenished by pumping, collectively giving rise to the characteristic S-shaped pumping curve observed in Fig.~4.
 Therefore, as $\sigma(g_j)$ increases, bins with higher $g$ saturate, limiting their contributions to the total gain, whilst bins with lower $g_j$ cannot contribute as effectively.
 This reduces the gain in comparison to the $\sigma(g_j)=0$ case and explains the increase in the required threshold power.
 Regardless of their required threshold powers, however, Fig.~4 shows that all cases tend towards the same steady-state output.